 What standards will be most important throughout a student’s lifetime?
 Perhaps, “Use context as a clue to the meaning of a word or phrase.”

 While it can be tempting to say that every standard carries equal weight, it’s hard to do justice to all standards equally.
-Identifying power standards can help us decide which units or lessons deserve more of our instructional time.
+We should teach students the skills inherent in all of the standards; however, identifying power standards can help us decide which units or lessons deserve more of our instructional time.
 Reflecting on the standards that are core to your curriculum will help you to structure your overall units.

 Tip: Have these conversations with grade-level teachers and departments, if possible!